hakobtp/blog/math/logarithms/1_Intro_to_Logarithms.md

 |$$\textcolor{orange}{a} > 0$$ |$$\log_{\textcolor{red}{b}}(\textcolor{orange}{a}) = \textcolor{blue}{c}$$ means that $$\textcolor{red}{b}^{\textcolor{blue}{c}} = \textcolor{orange}{a}$$.
 Because a positive number raised to any power is positive, meaning $$\textcolor{red}{b}^{\textcolor{blue}{c}} > 0$$, it follows that $$\textcolor{orange}{a} > 0$$.|
 |$$\textcolor{red}{b} \neq 1$$|Suppose, for a moment, that  $$\textcolor{red}{b}$$ could be 1.
 Now consider the equation $$\log_1(3)=x$$.
 The equivalent exponential form would be $$1^x=3$$.
 But this can never be true since 1 to any power is always 1.
 So, it follows that $$\textcolor{red}{b} \neq 1$$|

+## Special logarithms

+While the base of a logarithm can have many different values, there are two bases that are used more often than others.
+Specifically, most calculators have buttons for only these two types of logarithms.
+Let's check them out.

+### The common logarithm

+The common logarithm is a logarithm whose base is 10 (`"base-10 logarithm"`).
+When writing these logarithms mathematically, we omit the base.
+It is understood to be 10.

+$$
+\log_{10}(x) = \log(x)
+$$
 ---